Less a river, more a sewage drain

 The River Yamuna is almost as sacred as the Ganges, and worshipped as a Goddess.
 In Hindu mythology she is the daughter of Surya, the Sun God and the sister of Yama, the God of Death.
 According to legend, bathing in its sacred waters frees one from the cycle of birth-death-rebirth.
 It is also the Ganges’ most well known and second longest tributary.
 The river originates at 20,955 ft at the Yamunotri Glacier and travels a length of 1,376 km before merging with the Ganges at Allahabad.

-The slow boat that I will be paddling will not start from the Yamunotri Glacier, but from just downstream of the Hathni Kund Barrage which diverts the waters of the Yamuna for irrigation, and also serves as a wetland for 31 species of waterbirds.
+The slow boat that I will be paddling will not start from the Yamunotri Glacier, but from Paonta Sahib, then cross the Hathni Kund Barrage which diverts the waters of the Yamuna for irrigation, and also serves as a wetland for 31 species of waterbirds.

 22 km of the Yamuna, or 2% of the stretch is responsible for more than 75% of the pollution.
 1,900 million litres of sewage flows into the river EVERY DAY in Delhi alone.